 Based on our experience, active laser measuring instruments for remote detection of methane are only useful in a few cases for the inspection of gas pipelines.

-Useful area of application:
+Useful area of application for Laser Infrared Spectrometry

 For gas pipes that are difficult to reach in buildings, industrial plants and halls where the pipes are often fixed to the ceiling or upper third in an exposed position.
 In this situation, there are normally no problems with the reflection of the laser beam and the wind speeds are also low.
 This means that escaping gas will not be blown away immediately and can therefore be detected at a significant concentration.
 It is important to know that no small leakage rates are searched for, but it concerns significant gas leaks.
 This is because the rooms are also larger in terms of dimensions and have a correspondingly large volume.

 In the same way, pipelines on bridges can be inspected well if one pays attention to low wind speed and keeps an eye on the quality of the reflection.
+The device in use in the pictures shown is our remote methane leak detector ELLI.

 Not useful in Germany: